RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

 After the permissions are set for your bucket, set the **Backup Path** to the path of your S3 bucket and click **Apply**.
 For example, if the name of your bucket is *backups-bucket*, use the path: `s3://backups-bucket`

-## Backing up to Google Cloud Storage (GCS)
+## Back up to Google Cloud Storage (GCS)

-For [Google Cloud Platform (GCP) console](https://developers.google.com/console/) subscriptions, to use a GCS bucket for storing your resources' backups:
+For [Google Cloud Platform (GCP) console](https://developers.google.com/console/) subscriptions, store your backups in a GCS bucket:

-1. Login to your account on Google Cloud Platform
+1. Sign in Google Cloud Platform
 1. Navigate to **Storage -> Browser**
 1. Click on the three dot button (1) on your relevant bucket name and choose **Edit bucket permissions** (2).